Posted June 21, 2017

 With soft and drunken laughter;

 And winds are scented yet,

 We don’t actually live in Beauty (our Airstream trailer).
 Beauty’s more like a big rolling suitcase to facilitate our preference for living outside, in beauty.
 The outdoors is our home and Beauty our porter … our long, long leash … our silver Walden Pond.
 Beauty dislodges us from the conventional, the static, and the tedium so we can range wide and hunt down moments.

 So what were we thinking?
 The Tetons and then, Yellowstone for a family reunion!
 Of course it would snow in June.
-We expected it to snow in June just like it snowed the last time we were in Yellowstone in the 90’s … in June.
+We expected it to snow in June just like it snowed the last time we were in Yellowstone in 1990 … in June.
 A year ago, we packed our silk underwear, parkas and boots just for this occasion.
-All year, we propped ourselves up like doomsday preppers – what won’t kill us will make us stronger.
+All year, we propped ourselves up like doomsday preppers – hoping that won’t kill us will make us stronger.

 When we arrived to the Tetons the weather was unseasonable – an incredible 70-90 in the daytime and 40-60 at night!
 However, snow was predicted within 48 hours.
 So we got busy.
 First day, we cycled about twenty miles.

 The next day we hiked and the next and the next …

 … still no storm but the same weather report: Winter conditions within 48 hours.
 Flooding due to the incredible melt closed roads and caused long detours across the valley.
 Okay, what’s next?
 Kayaking!

 Kayaking the crystalline Teton lakes on June 6th, heightened my awareness of Spaceship Earth and this planetary trajectory we’re all in.

 … in these unique conditions of warm, windless silence, towering snowy peaks, intense sunlight – all combined to create a sense of weightlessness, even flight.